yackx/ipgo/content/classic/hangman/hangman.md

 ### Building blocks

-The game is straightforward to implement with the basic programming elements we have described so far.
+The game is straightforward to implement with the basic programming blocks described so far.
 There is no complex algorithm or data structure involved.
-Our first step is to decompose the game in building blocks we can eventually assemble:
+Our first step is to decompose the game in smaller tasks we can eventually assemble:

 - Pick a random word from a dictionary
 - Ask player for their guess